Accolades For ACS Journals

 The Journal of Medicinal Chemistry began publishing in 1958.
 “Recognition by SLA is a testament to the outstanding support provided by the ACS Publications Division and to the high standards of all of its editors over the years,” says Philip S. Portoghese, who has been editor of the journal since 1972.
 “This is reflected by the fact that it is the world’s leading medicinal chemistry journal in terms of the quality and quantity of original research publications in medicinal chemistry.”

 Biochemistry is among the three winners in the biochemistry category.
-The other winners are the Journal of Biological Chemistry and Biochimica et Biophysica Acta.
-The Journal of Medicinal Chemistry is one of two winners in the drug discovery category.
-The Journal of Pharmacology & Experimental Therapeutics also won in this category.
+The others are the Journal of Biological Chemistry and Biochimica & Biophysica Acta.
+The Journal of Medicinal Chemistry is one of two winners in the drug discovery category; the Journal of Pharmacology & Experimental Therapeutics also won.

-SLA will reveal its top 10 journal picks, as well as the "Journal of the Century," during an awards ceremony in Washington, D.C., on June 16.
-The complete list of 100 most influential journals is available at: http://units.sla.org/division/dbio/publications/resources/dbio100.html
+SLA will reveal its top 10 journal picks, as well as the “Journal of the Century,” during an awards ceremony in Washington, D.C., on June 16.
+The complete list of the 100 most influential journals is available at units.sla.org/division/dbio/publications/resources/dbio100.html.

 Join the conversation